Common Construction Accidents

 If all else fails, a lawyer can bring a lawsuit in civil court to obtain just damage compensation for you.
 Insurance companies most commonly don’t want to go to trial.
-They run the risk of a jury awarding you an even higher amount, and insurance companies are risk-averse.
+At trial, there is a risk that the jury will award you a very high amount, and insurance companies are generally risk-averse.

 Evidence can include:

-Expert testimony on your prognosis, such as the ability to work again
+- Expert testimony on your prognosis, such as your ability to work again

 While your first duty after a construction accident is to see to your health and safety, keep in mind the need for evidence.
 It’s a very prudent idea, for example, to take pictures of your injuries as soon as possible.
 Bruises can fade; a court needs to see the injuries the accident caused, not the healing skin.

 It also helps to take notes immediately after the accident.
 What happened?
 What do you remember?
 What caused the event?
 What happened after that?
-While notes aren’t evidence, they can help you and your attorneys establish timelines and understand the event.
+While notes aren’t evidence, they can help you and your attorneys establish timelines and understand what happened.

-Talk to a construction accident lawyer as soon as possible after a construction accident, just because of the importance of evidence.
-Your memory may fade, as can eyewitness and colleague accounts.
-Any evidence gathering can proceed unchecked close to the date of the accident, but it may become more difficult as time goes by.
+Talk to a construction accident lawyer as soon as possible after a construction accident.
+Your memory may fade, as can that of eyewitnesses and colleagues.
+Surveillance videos may be erased.
+Witnesses may move away.
+Evidence gathering simply becomes more difficult as time goes by.

 If you want to bring a suit to court, you must do so within three years of your injury or a loved one’s injury-related death.
-That’s the span of the Michigan statute of limitations.
-If you file a legal suit after that, the court will refuse to hear it.
-But again, just because the statute of limitations is three years does not mean you should wait three years.
+That deadline is called the statute of limitations.
+If you file a legal suit after that deadline, the court will refuse to hear it.
+But just because the statute of limitations is three years does not mean you should wait three years.
 The earlier you contact a lawyer, the better chance you will have in making a successful case.

 What If My Loved One Dies in a Construction Accident?